Euchie23/SquidStock/notebooks/Temporal_CPUE_Analysis/README.md

 The notebook progresses as follows:

 1. **Data Loading & Cleaning**
-   Import and preprocess catch and environmental data (CPUE, WaterTemp, SSH, Chlorophyll-a, Depth).
+   Import and preprocess catch and environmental data (Catch (tons), WaterTemp, Depth).

 2. **Exploratory Data Analysis**
-   Visualization of CPUE trends across months and years with static and interactive plots.
+   Visualization of catch trends across months and years with static and interactive plots.

 3. **Summary Table with Trend Arrows**
    A detailed yearly summary table shows mean, standard deviation, min, and max for environmental variables, augmented with arrows indicating year-over-year increases (↑), decreases (↓), or stability/initial record (→).